-A one week notice period has proven to be impractical in practice to give effect to the rationale for the notice, i.e. to enable SARS an opportunity to investigate the matter further and to decide how to resolve the dispute, for example by exploring a dispute resolution process, thereby avoiding litigation at the public's expense.
-The proposed amendment increases the current one week period to 21 business days in order to afford SARS sufficient time to investigate the matter to see if it can be resolved without resorting to litigation, unless a competent court directs otherwise, for example in the case of urgency.
-In comparison, for example, the Institution of Legal
+- 2.27.1 A one-week notice period has proven to be impractical in practice to give effect to the rationale for the notice, i.e. to enable SARS an opportunity to investigate the matter further and to decide how to resolve the dispute, for example by exploring a dispute resolution process, thereby avoiding litigation at the public's expense.
+The proposed amendment increases the current one week period to 10 business days in order to afford SARS sufficient time to investigate the matter to see if it can be resolved without resorting to litigation, unless a competent court directs otherwise, for example in the case of urgency. - 2.27.2 In comparison, for example, section 5(2) of the Institution of Legal Proceedings Against Certain Organs of State Act, 2002, provides that no process referred to in section 5(1) of the Act may be served, as contemplated in that subsection, before the expiry of a period of 60 days after the notice, where applicable, has been served on the organ of state in terms of section 3(2)(a).